Daniel823/Curtain-Client-API/README.md

 Create a series of micro services to predict when to open and close the blinds.

 ## Service
-Curtain Client Service: Responsible for the state of the blind and any interaction with the hardware i.e. Raspberry Pie, Stepper Motor
+*Curtain Client Service*: Responsible for the state of the blind and any interaction with the hardware i.e. Raspberry Pie, Stepper Motor

 ### Endpoints: